-- Proposals will not be accepted by e-mail. - Do not bind original or copies, only use staples or paper clips. - Do not include active web links anywhere throughout the document. - Attachments that are not requested and page separators will be removed.
+- Do not bind original or copies, only use staples or paper clips. - Do not include active web links anywhere throughout the document. - Attachments that are not requested and page separators will be removed.

 Failure to comply with Proposal submission instructions may result in disqualification.